cdapio/cdap/docs/courses/source/modules/m01_solving_big_data_problems_with_reactor.rst

 **Without** Continuuity Reactor
 ===============================

-- Steep learning curve to decide which technologies to use
+- Large number of questions to answer before deciding which technologies to use
+- Numerous technologies to learn and master as part of the process
 - Increasing concerns in both application and infrastructure areas
 - Deep integration required between various distributed systems
 - Long time required to develop the application